-Sweet Tea Bread Pudding: Bread pudding made with a summer twist with Hawaiian rolls with and a sweet tea and lemon curd base all topped with sweet tea caramel sauce.
+This Sweet Tea Bread Pudding is made with Hawaiian rolls with and a sweet tea and lemon curd base all topped with sweet tea caramel sauce.

 In this post I used Dixie Crystals Sugar granulated sugar in my recipe.
 I got great results with the product that they sent me.